Vitiligo Diet – What Is It & How Does It Help Treat Vitiligo?

 Illustration: StyleCraze Design Team

-Vitiligo is an autoimmune diseasei XA condition caused when the body's natural defense system is unable to distinguish between healthy cells and a foreign body and ends up attacking the healthy cells. that cannot be completely treated.
-However, you can slow down the progression of the depigmentation by addressing certain nutritional deficiencies — like vitamin B12, iron, and zinc.
+Vitiligo is an autoimmune diseasei A condition caused when the body's natural defense system is unable to distinguish between healthy cells and a foreign body and ends up attacking the healthy cells. that cannot be completely treated.
+However, you can slow down the progression of this depigmentation disorder by addressing certain nutritional deficiencies — like vitamin B12, iron, and zinc.
 Adopting a vitiligo diet that is rich in beta-carotene, antioxidants, and phytochemicals is the best way to go about it.
 Certain citrus fruits and turmeric are said to possess depigmentation properties.
 Hence, they should not be consumed.
 Consume non-citrus fruits, vegetables, and protein-rich chicken breasts, and take certain supplements as part of this diet.
 Consult a doctor before starting this diet plan.

 Frequently Asked Questions